SubStrider/softovac/README.md

 1. NodeJS & NPM (latest version of both) for package & dependency management
 2. Install bower using `npm install -g bower` for client side libraries
-3. The `cg-angular` generator to scaffold and add new modules to the project
-4. Gulp to add-on and build the project [Read More](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md)
+3. Gulp to add-on and build the project [Read More](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md)
-5. Install the project dependencies by cloning this repo & running `npm install & bower install`
+4. Install the project dependencies by cloning this repo & running `npm install & bower install`

 ## Running the Project
 Once the dependencies are installed